drzwave/GeographicLocationCC/README.md

         - [SAM-M10Q](https://www.sparkfun.com/products/21834) - $50
         - [NEO-M9N](https://www.sparkfun.com/products/15712) - $70 (requires external U.FL antenna)
         - [ZED-F9P](https://www.sparkfun.com/products/15136) - $275 claims to have 10mm accuracy, requires U.FL antenna
         - [XA1110](https://www.sparkfun.com/products/14414) - $35 - Seems to get lost when it loses lock and has significant errors when it relocks if the DUT is moving.
-Poor atlitude accuracy.
+Poor altitude accuracy.
 Not recommended.

 The source code provided in this repo has code specific to each interface.
 The first thing to do is to choose which interface you will use and then uncomment one of the 2 defines in CC\_GeographicLoc.h to choose which interface will be used.